.jpg)

 Businesses dealing with consumers would also be able to send e-invoices to their private contractors, provided that the recipient consents to receive an e-invoice, and on the condition that a legible version of the e-invoice, i.e. PDF or other image-like format, is also delivered.

-True to the nature of the DCTCE model, the country foresees the role of e-invoicing service providers.
-Businesses can report or send their transactions either through their own software or with the help of e-invoicing service providers.
+True to the nature of the DCTCE model, the country also foresaw the role of e-invoicing service providers.
+The intention was for businesses to be able to report or send their transactions either through their own software or with the help of these service providers, who would have been required to undergo an accreditation process in order to be listed in the official register maintained by UJP (Uprava za javna plačila).

 Ensuring e-invoicing compliance